vic/expat/README.md

             def can_vote?(mexican() = adult()), do: true
             def can_vote?(_), do: false
           end

+          # Un-import since its pattern macros
+          # were used only during compilation.
+          import Voting.Patterns, only: []
 ```

 Be sure to read the [documentation](https://hexdocs.pm/expat) and look at some of the [tests](https://github.com/vic/expat/tree/master/test).